grafek/dj-landing-page/README.md

 - [ ] about page
 - [ ] obtaining messages from the form (sendgrid/emailjs)
 - [ ] some animations (framer?)
-- [ ] add social media links and playlist ID to my mixes
+- [ ] add social media links and playlist ID to my mixes (mock data as of now, 2nd Apr 2023)
 - [ ] add lazy loading to youtube iframe (heavy bundle)